 The Business of Healthcare

 The overall goal of this course is to develop students’ skills in the financial analysis of key strategies for today’s health care organizations.
-To achieve this goal, we will (1) explore the drivers of value creation, valuation approaches, and differences in capital structures between not-for-profit and for-profit healthcare providers; (2) examine horizontal consolidation among not-for-profit and for-profit providers (mergers and acquisitions, joint ventures, and the like), and vertical consolidation between providers and payers; and (3) consider sources of financing, including private and public equity markets, taxable and tax-exempt financing sources, and the important roles played by real estate investment trusts and entities like the Federal Housing Agency.
+To achieve this goal, we will (1) explore the drivers of value creation, valuation approaches, and differences in capital structures between nonprofit and for-profit healthcare providers; (2) examine horizontal consolidation among nonprofit and for-profit providers (mergers and acquisitions, joint ventures, and the like), and vertical consolidation between providers and payers; and (3) consider sources of financing, including private and public equity markets, taxable and tax-exempt financing sources, and the important roles played by real estate investment trusts and entities like the Federal Housing Agency.
 We will focus on a range of healthcare services, including acute care, post-acute care and senior health and housing, ambulatory surgery centers, behavioral health, and medical insurance companies.

 Students participating in the course should have a basic understanding of nonprofit and for-profit financial statement analysis and an understanding of the time value of money and discounted cash flow analysis.